linkyard/concourse-helm-resource/README.md

 * `repos`: *Optional.* Array of Helm repositories to initialize, each repository is defined as an object with properties `name`, `url` (required) username and password (optional).
 * `plugins`: *Optional.* Array of Helm plugins to install, each defined as an object with properties `url` (required), `version` (optional).
 * `stable_repo`: *Optional* Override default Helm stable repo <https://kubernetes-charts.storage.googleapis.com>.
 Useful if running helm deploys without internet access.
+* `kubeconfig_namespace`: *Optional.* Use the kubeconfig context namespace as the helm namespace.
+(Default: false)
+* `kubeconfig_tiller_namespace`: *Optional.* Use the kubeconfig context namespace as the tiller namespace.
+(Default: false)
+* `tracing_enabled`: *Optional.* Enable extremely verbose tracing for this resource.
+Useful when developing the resource itself.
+May allow secrets to be displayed.
+(Default: false)
+* `helm_init_wait`: *Optional.* When initializing the helm server, use the `--wait` option.
+(Default: false)
+* `helm_setup_purge_all`: *Optional.* Delete and purge every helm release.
+Use with extreme caution.
+(Default: false)

 ## Behavior

 ### `check`: Check for new releases

 Any new revisions to the release are returned, no matter their current state.
-The release must be specified in the source for `check` to work.
+The release and cluster url must be specified in the source for `check` to work.

 ### `in`: Not Supported